-- A. Apply content-specific knowledge to develop individualized instruction, goals, and objectives that are aligned with early numeracy, early literacy, and pre-academic skills according to the Texas Essential Knowledge and Skills (TEKS) and the Texas Prekindergarten Guidelines for students receiving special education services and those suspected to have a disability, including students with high support needs. - B. Apply content-specific knowledge to develop individualized instruction, goals, and objectives that are aligned with the Texas Essential Knowledge and Skills (TEKS) for English language arts and reading, mathematics, science, social studies, and fine arts for students receiving special education services and those suspected to have a disability, including students with high support needs. - C. Apply content-specific knowledge to modify and differentiate instruction as well as provide access to instructional materials for a wide range of student performance levels (e.g., content-specific vertical alignment). - D. Apply knowledge of designing appropriate learning and performance accommodations and modifications for students across academic subject matter content of the general curriculum. - E. Demonstrate knowledge of specialized curricula, including curriculum and specialized instructional strategies for social skills, life skills, transition, orientation and mobility, independence, and self-advocacy and how to accommodate, modify, and/or adapt the curricula across contexts based on individual students' strengths and needs. - F. Apply knowledge of how to integrate Texas Essential Knowledge and Skills (TEKS) subject matter with specialized instructional strategies and specialized curricula implementation to inform individual students' needs in different contexts (e.g., center-based, home-based, and school-based classrooms; specialized and general education classrooms). - G. Demonstrate knowledge of barriers to accessibility for students receiving special education services and plan for ways to address those barriers through the implementation of specialized curricula (e.g., low-incidence and high-incidence supports).
+- A. Apply content-specific knowledge to develop individualized-specially designed instruction, goals, and objectives that are aligned with early numeracy, early literacy, and pre-academic skills according to the Texas Prekindergarten Guidelines for students receiving special education services and those suspected to have a disability, including students with high support needs. - B. Apply content-specific knowledge to develop individualized instruction, goals, and objectives that are aligned with the Texas Essential Knowledge and Skills (TEKS) for students receiving special education services and those suspected to have a disability, including students with high support needs - C. Apply content-specific knowledge to develop individualized instruction, goals, and objectives that are aligned with Texas Essential Knowledge and Skills (TEKS) and College and Career Readiness Standards (CCRS) for students receiving special education services to progress in individualized programs toward completion of a range of graduation plans. - D. Apply knowledge of the Texas Essential Knowledge and Skills (TEKS) subject matter and specialized curricula to inform programmatic and instructional decisions for students receiving special education services. - E. Apply content-specific knowledge to modify and differentiate and/or develop specially designed instruction as well as provide access to instructional materials for a wide range of student performance levels (e.g., content-specific vertical alignment). - F. Apply knowledge of designing appropriate learning and performance accommodations and modifications for students across academic subject matter content of the general education curriculum. - G. Demonstrate knowledge of specialized curricula, including curriculum and specialized instructional strategies for social skills, life skills, transition, orientation and mobility, independence, and self-advocacy, and of how to accommodate, modify, and/or adapt the curricula across contexts based on individual students' strengths and needs. - H. Apply knowledge of how to integrate Texas Essential Knowledge and Skills (TEKS) subject matter with specialized instructional strategies and specialized curricula implementation to inform individual students' needs in different contexts (e.g., center-based, home-based, and school-based classrooms; specialized and general education classrooms). - I. Demonstrate knowledge of the key components of various postsecondary education, career options, and pathways, including employment models. - J. Apply knowledge of how to promote student readiness for various employment models and pathways and how to provide students with access to community-based instruction and vocational training. - K. Demonstrate knowledge of barriers to accessibility for students receiving special education services and how to plan for ways to address those barriers through the implementation of specialized curricula (e.g., low-incidence and high-incidence supports).